Bunion, hammertoe, etc surgeries

-I wanted to document this whole experience.
+I have documented this experience for future reference.
 Maybe it will even help someone?
 HOWEVER, this is my story and it is unique to me, it is not advice for anyone—if you’ve had bunion surgery or considering one, always consult your treatment and available options with your doctor.

 Joint hypermobility is definitely a big factor too.
 If you can do this with your hand, that’s a sign.

 I didn’t do the op when it was first recommended over 6 years ago.
-I didn’t trust the surgeon, I was too busy working (with regular travel), looking after little Max, and “oiling”.
-I could not face sitting on my bum for weeks and months, and somehow I hoped I could avoid surgery.
+I didn’t trust the surgeon, I was too busy working (with regular travel), looking after little Max, and running an anti-fracking group.
+I could not face sitting on my bum for weeks and months, and somehow I hoped surgery could be avoided.
 Steroid injection made it worse because I could no longer feel the damage I was doing when running.
 Always keep in mind that steroids don’t treat the underlying problems!
 As the bunion in my right foot got worse, I dislocated the 2nd toe, which also became a curled-up hammertoe.
-The same thing happened in my left foot, although to a lesser degree.
+The same thing happened in my left foot, although to a smaller degree.

 I kept running daily through all this, sometimes in quite a bit of pain, mainly in the ball of my foot, under the 2nd toe joint.
 But, I was able to run, around 10km/day, and play tennis some days on top of it too.
 Running and sport, in general, mean the world to me so I was prepared to try anything to be able to continue.
 These are pics of what helped to manage pain during and after exercise.
 The metatarsal dome was a breakthrough discovery!